FinalZJY/cluster-shared-memory/README.md

 - **returnValue** {void}

 ### set(key, value, [callback])
-Set an object to the shared memory.
+Set an object to the shared memory storage.

 - **key** {String} The key used to find the object.
 - **value** {any} The object to set.
 Note: it must be a serializable object.